apache/cordova-plugin-media/README.md

 [![Build Status](https://travis-ci.org/apache/cordova-plugin-media.svg)](https://travis-ci.org/apache/cordova-plugin-media)

-This plugin provides the ability to record and play back audio files on a device.
+This plugin is a modified version of cordova-plugin-media  that provides the ability to record and play back audio files on a device.

+This modified media plugin uses MPEG4 compression for iOS audio recording, resulting in a significant reduction in the resultant audio file, which now uses (and requires) a .m4a extension.

+Also included is a new method:

+recordAudioWithCompression (options) where the options object includes the SampleRate and the NumberOfChannels.
+See the recordAudioWithCompression method description below for further details.

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.